CLI Reference for ETLs

 Stop ETL

-ais etl stop ETL_NAME or, same, ais stop etl
+ais etl stop ETL_NAME

 Start ETL

-ais etl start ETL_NAME or, same, ais start etl
+ais etl start ETL_NAME

-Transform object on-the-fly with given ETL
+Transform an object on-the-fly with a given ETL

 ais etl object ETL_NAME BUCKET/OBJECT_NAME OUTPUT